databrary/design/overview.md

 # Data

 The types of objects and associations between them that may be entered into the site are broad and diverse.
-These may include:
-- Video, audio, EEG and other multi-dimensional time-series objects
-- Coding data (associated with one or more time-series objects)
-- Written scholarly research, including PDFs of technical notes and links (DOI) to published articles (referencing one or more study or more specific dataset)
-- A *study* or protocol, representing concurrently an research paradigm and a set of data objects collected under this paradigm
-- Lab notebooks, stimuli, and other research *materials* (associated with a study)
-- Subject metadata, including age, gender, demographics, etc. (associated with one or more data objects)
-- Tabular or other structured data
-- Analysis or experiment programs and code
-- Arbitrary opaque files of unknown format
+These may be files with known formats, arbitrary opaque files of unknown format, and structured matadata.

-The possible relationships, only briefly highlighted above, may be potentially unlimited, and arbitrary many-to-many relationships may be required.
+The possible relationships may be potentially unlimited, and arbitrary many-to-many relationships may be required.
-However, there are specific groupings that are of primary importance and will each have individual pages on the site:
-- Data objects into an *acquisition* representing part of a study, e.g., a single subject or session
-- Acquisitions made within a study and materials associated with that study
-- Studies performed by researchers
-- Articles produced by researchers

 ## Storage